citicruiser/pipelines-tutorial/README.md

 Password will be provided in the workshop.

+You will use the OpenShift CLI (oc).
+Please download it from here: https://mirror.openshift.com/pub/openshift-v4/clients/oc/4.4/

 You will also use the Tekton CLI (`tkn`) through out this tutorial.
 Download the Tekton CLI by following [instructions](https://github.com/tektoncd/cli#installing-tkn) available on the CLI GitHub repository.

 ## Concepts